menus12/ML-Learn-2024/README.md

 Data pre-processing aims to enhance the existing dump of the materials collection with additional metadata (features) extracted from the text and to convert relevant information into tabular CSV data.

-For simplicity, the pre-processing is done using the following scripts written in Python and attached to the report:
+For simplicity, the pre-processing is done using the following scripts written in Python and attached to the report (*extend_metadata.py* and *json_to_csv.py*)
-- extend_metadata.py
-- json_to_csv.py

 ### Extension of metadata

 The typical study material of each type is essentially a text, which may be supported by videos or illustrations.
-So we want to extract the total duration of videos, the number of images and count the number of words for each material.
+So, we want to extract the total duration of videos, the number of images and count the number of words for each material.
 As the source text is in Markdown format and all assets are embedded in the source text, we also need to remove all links to previously counted assets and non-alpha-numeric characters to make the word count more accurate.

 ### Conversion to tabular data